Eduardo Alexandre Teiga

 I spent 10 years in multicultural Barcelona, which greatly shaped my personality.
 In order to complete my degree, it was compulsory to enrol in a considerable number of extracurricular courses.
 I decided to take multiple language classes which set the foundation of my polyglotism and career perspectives abroad.
 I shared flats with people from very different backgrounds, had many like-minded expats friends, foreign work colleagues and a great deal of immigrant patients.
 Multiethnicity was the norm.
 Such permanent contact granted me magnificent skills in regard of cross cultural sensitivity.

 I’m committed to combine my two great passions: high-tech resolutive medicine and languages.
-In this regard multicultural, multilingual and prosperous Luxembourg, my current location, suits me just perfect.
+In this regard multicultural, multilingual and prosperous Switzerland, my current location, suits me just perfect.
 I enjoy the daily challenge of refining my language skills to effectively overcome communication barriers and create empathy with my patients while providing them with state-of-the-art medical solutions.

 2. Which language(s) do you wish you could spend more time practising?